mne-tools/mne-bids-pipeline/docs/source/getting_started/install.md

 ## :mag: Testing the installation

-If the installation was successfull, the command-line utility `mne_bids_pipeline` (mind the underscores!) sould now be available in your Python environment.
+If the installation was successful, the command-line utility `mne_bids_pipeline` (mind the underscores!) should now be available in your Python environment.

 !!! info